YuzhuoMa97/SPAmix/README.md

 # SPAmix
 A scalable, accurate, and universal analysis framework using individual-level allele frequency for large-scale genetic association studies in an admixed population

-Please do not hesitate to contact me (yuzhuoma@stu.pku.edu.cn) if you are interested in SPAmix+ or other retrospective saddlepoint approximation methods desigend for GWAS.
+Please do not hesitate to contact me (yuzhuoma@stu.pku.edu.cn) if you are interested in SPAmix or other retrospective saddlepoint approximation methods desigend for GWAS.

 # Introduction of Retrospective saddlepoint approximation (Retrospective SPA) approach in GWAS